The Truth About Setting Fitness Goals

 So what does this mean for all the “facts” we see out there claiming to be the secret to fat loss?

 Primarily, they are mostly unsubstantiated and used as a marketing ploy to appeal to consumers.

 Does that mean they never work?

 Of course not.
 But it is important to know that just because something claims to be the next big fitness secret, doesn’t mean it will work for people who aren’t already relatively healthy young men.
-We just don’t have to the research to back it up.
+We just don’t have the research to back it up.

 Something we do know about the human body, however, is that once we build muscle, it is relatively easy to maintain it.
-Most trainers will want you to think your “gains” will disappear in a matter of weeks or even days, but that scientifically is just not the case.
+Most trainers will want you to think your “gains” will disappear in a matter of weeks or even days, but that science is just not the case.
 Pushing ourselves is a great way to achieve growth and remain stimulated in life; but constantly reaching for new heights, especially with your fitness goals, is far from necessary.